 Set your Crochet Retreat’s Goals

 What is the goal of the retreat?
 Some retreats are simply for the enjoyment of fellowship among crafters and sharing current work-in-progress items.
 Other retreats have a specific project purpose and employ a certified teacher to lead the project.
-Other retreat events are charity-focused and seek to create a specific number of charity items within a few hours.
+Other retreat events focus on charity projects and seek to create a specific number of charity items within a few hours.
 There is no right answer.
 It’s your event and your goals.
 Ask a few trusted friends how they would like to see the event unfold.
 Participation in the planning will go far in bringing enthusiasm about the event.

 Identify your Retreat Resources